Dust, that’s the composition of our bodies. In fact, the Biblical Hebrew description is even more direct. See what it says.

 I’m going to leave you with this quote above from Genesis 3:19.
 Why would God create humans from dust only to let them ignominiously end their lives in the same state?
 What’s the point of life if this is the case?
 As you know, this is the situation that philosophy and non-believers have to handle.
 What’s the motivation for life?
 From the Bible, we know there is a purpose for life.
 So, why then, would God have us end up as we started?
 Dust.
 See Further Study

 A hint as to why we end up as dust is in the very next concept in Genesis 2:7, the verse we’re studying.
 Look it up at UnlockBibleMeaning.com and check both Strong’s definition and the KJV translations for breathed as in God breathed into his nostrils; this is very instructive, and few comprehend how the same Biblical Hebrew word can have such contrasting meanings.
 I’ll tell you that story next week.

 This blog post is an excerpt from chapter 3.2 of the book Origin of Humankind

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, From Dust You Came.
+Please use the Social Network links just below to share this information from The Explanation, From Dust You Came.
 The Biblical Hebrew Meaning